WDT HUB

 Jack's Secret as a jackfruit supplier.

-A perfectly good business.
-But fragile, exposed to market prices, FX swings, and the procurement logic of Cargill, Kerry and Olam.
+A perfectly good business, but fragile, exposed to market prices, FX swings, and the procurement logic of Cargill, Kerry and Olam.

 Platform

-The Hub as economic operating system.
+The Hub as infrastructure layer.

 An infrastructure layer installed at village level.
 Six revenue streams.
 One organised entity that a multinational can sign with, invoice and audit.